 Declaring your property status

-Residential property owners are required to make a property status declaration each year, to determine whether their property will be subject to the Empty Homes Tax.
+Vancouver homeowners are required to submit a declaration each year to determine if their property is subject to the Empty Homes Tax.
 Even if you live in your home, you must make a declaration every year.

 Your declaration should take approximately 5 minutes to complete.